iterative/dvc.org/content/docs/studio/user-guide/troubleshooting.md

 This could be a typical situation when your DVC repository is part of a [monorepo](https://en.wikipedia.org/wiki/Monorepo).
-Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from Iterative Studio, but you specify B when creating the project, then you will get the above error.
+Suppose your Git repository contains sub-directories A and B. If A contains the DVC repository which you want to connect from DVC Studio, but you specify B when creating the project, then you will get the above error.

 To solve this, you should [specify the full path to the correct sub-directory][project-settings] that contains the DVC repo.